learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 </form>
 ```

-Let's see what happens when we submit this form...
+Let's see what happens when we submit this form.

 ![Sinatra Error](http://s3.amazonaws.com/readme-pics/localhost_9393_food.png)